 Many small entrepreneurs think, "If we could just land Apple, Google, or the government as a client, we'll be all set!"

 Software companies often do this.
 They hope to make some technology that a huge company will want to build into every product, or install at every employee's desk.

 But there are many problems with this:

-- because no one client can demand you do what they say, you are your own boss (as long as you keep clients happy in general)
+- Because no one client can demand you do what they say, you are your own boss.
+Just keep clients happy in general.

 Now, let's think of this from a music point of view:

 Some musicians think, "If I could just land a deal with Interscope or Warner, I'll be all set!"

 But look at the above lists again.
 It all applies.

 The dangerous thing about the record deal mentality is you start changing what you do to please the one or two people at companies who have shown an interest in your music.
 It not only hurts your music, but puts you on shaky ground when (not if) that person leaves the company.

 By making a plan to only please your fans, labels be damned, then not only do you stay in touch with what people love, but it puts your career on much steadier ground.